 The Preacher: Anwar al-Awlaki

-Born in the US to parents of Yemeni descent, al-Awlaki speaks fluent English.
-A civil engineer by training, al-Awlaki serves as an imam, or preacher, delivering sermons that are widely circulated on jihadist networks.
+Born in the US to parents of Yemeni descent, Anwar al-Awlaki was a fluent English speaker and one of al Qaeda’s most effective recruiters.
+A civil engineer by training, Awlaki served as an imam, or preacher, delivering sermons that are widely circulated on jihadist networks.
 US investigators say the Christmas Day plotter, Abdulmuttalab, was a “huge fan” of his lectures.
 So was Nidal Malik Hassan, the US Army psychiatrist who went on a rampage at the Fort Hood Army base in Texas in Nov.
 2009.

 The ‘emir’: Nasir al-Wuhayshi

 A Yemeni former aide to Osama bin Laden in Afghanistan, al-Wuhayshi, was in Tora Bora, near the Pakistani border, during the US-led offensive after the Sept.
 11, 2001 attacks.
 He escaped via Iran and was arrested by Iranian authorities who then extradited him to Yemen in 2003.